This privacy notice explains how we use any personal information we collect about you.

 Within the B&CE group of companies

-Personal data may be shared with other companies in the B&CE group to allow it to efficiently carry out various activities including administration, customer and technical support, marketing and business and product development.
+Personal data may be shared with other companies in the B&CE group to allow it to efficiently carry out various activities including administration, customer and technical support, legal and compliance purposes, marketing and business and product development.
 All B&CE employees and contractors must follow its data privacy and security policies when handling personal information.

 Third-party service providers

 B&CE provides personal data to these third parties when they need it to fulfil their services to B&CE.
-Their services include software, systems, and platform support; print and mailing services; data-quality services; overflow call centre; investment management; archiving and destruction services; auditors and actuaries; cloud hosting services; and data analytics.
+Their services include software, systems, and platform support which can include telephony and call recording services and opt-out portal service; print and mailing services; data-quality services; overflow call centre; investment management; customer research services; archiving and destruction services; auditors and actuaries; cloud hosting services; and data analytics.

 B&CE third-party service providers are not permitted to share or use personal information that B&CE makes available to them for any other purpose than to provide their service.
 When B&CE outsources any process, it will ensure any supplier or contractor has adequate security measures in place.

 Third-parties for legal reasons

 B&CE will share personal data when it believes this is needed to comply with legal obligations and to respond to requests from government agencies, including law-enforcement and other public authorities such as regulators.
 Personal data may also be shared with your employer or their adviser but only as required to comply with pension or automatic-enrolment requirements.